hulkmode/echothreat/README.md

 "Special thanks to Black Hills Information Security (BHIS) for supporting the detection engineering community and pushing verification standards forward."

+## License & Usage

+**EchoThreat** is built in public to support the detection engineering community.
+To ensure this tool remains freely available for practitioners while protecting the work from commercial exploitation, this project is licensed under the **Apache License 2.0 with the Commons Clause**.

+### What this means for you:
+* ✅ **You CAN use it for free:** Whether you are an individual researcher, a student, or a security team at a massive Fortune 500 corporation, you are completely free to use EchoThreat internally to generate logs, test your SIEM, and tune your detection logic.
+* ✅ **You CAN modify it:** You are free to tweak the code, build new Jinja2 templates, and write custom YAML configs to fit your specific environment.
+* ❌ **You CANNOT sell it:** You are strictly prohibited from selling EchoThreat, hosting it as a paid commercial service, or wrapping this code into a proprietary, paid Enterprise Security product.

+**Attribution:**
+If you use, modify, or share this project, you must preserve the original copyright notices and provide clear attribution to **Hal Denton** and the **EchoThreat** project.

+*(Note: Prior to March 24, 2026, this project was licensed under the MIT License.
+All subsequent updates, features, and releases are governed by the Apache 2.0 + Commons Clause).*

+For the exact legal terms, please review the `LICENSE` file in the root of this repository.

 ## Tutorials
 ### Echo<Threat
 - [Introducing EchoThreat - Expedite Detection Engineering w/ Hal Denton](https://www.youtube.com/live/-fQFkrZAWmM)